 These are the 2 best videos about how to purchase a home in Metro Vancouver.

-If you want to search for a home you can utilize my website which is tied into the REALTOR MLS.
-The REALTOR MLS is 24 to 48 hours ahead of the public MLS Site so, you'll be able to see the most up to date listings using my website.
+If you want to search for a home you can utilize my website which is tied to the REALTOR MLS.
+The REALTOR MLS is 24 to 48 hours ahead of the public MLS Site so, you'll be able to see the most up-to-date listings using my website.
 Start your search now!

 British Columbia’s schools are among the best in the world.
 The cost of studying here is lower than in many other locations.